Who We Are

-Founder and Director of WSPS
+Founder and Director

 Co-Producer and Creative Director of WSPS

-Steven Youngblood is the founding director of the Center for Global Peace Journalism at Park University in Parkville, Missouri USA, where he is a communications and peace studies professor.
-He has organized and taught peace journalism seminars and workshops in 33 countries/territories (27 in person; 6 via Zoom).
-Youngblood is a two-time J. William Fulbright Scholar (Moldova 2001, Azerbaijan 2007).
-He also served as a U.S. State Department Senior Subject Specialist in Ethiopia in 2018.
-Youngblood is the author of “Peace Journalism Principles and Practices” and “Professor Komagum.”
-He edits “The Peace Journalist” magazine, and writes and produces the “Peace Journalism Insights” blog.
-He has been recognized for his contributions to world peace by the U.S. State Department, Rotary International, and the World Forum for Peace, which named him a Luxembourg Peace Prize laureate for 2020-21.
+Steven is founding director of the Center for Global Peace Journalism at Park University in Parkville, Missouri, where he is a communications and peace studies professor.
+He has organized and taught peace journalism seminars and workshops in 33 countries/territories, is a two-time Fulbright Scholar (Moldova 2001, Azerbaijan 2007) and has served as a U.S. State Department Senior Subject Specialist in Ethiopia (2018).
+Youngblood is the author of Peace Journalism Principles and Practices and Professor Komagum.
+He edits The Peace Journalist magazine and writes and produces the Peace Journalism Insights blog.
+He has been recognized for his contributions to world peace by the U.S. State Department, Rotary International and the World Forum for Peace, which named him a Luxembourg Peace Prize laureate for 2020-21.